 What we ask from you is that if you find the information here valuable and are able to contribute towards the cost of running the site – we would really appreciate it.
 The money will only go to running and improving the site, promoting the artists, and adding more functionality.
 Nothing else.
 No one gets paid.

-- If you don’t like using PayPal, email us for an address to send a contribution.
+- If you don’t like using PayPal there is an option to use Stripe, or, email us at firstname.lastname@example.org for an address to send a contribution.

-- If you have any questions, please contact us by email.
+- If you have any questions, do not hesitate to contact us at email@example.com

 AlternativePhotography.com appreciates your support – it is very welcome and we thank you very much.

-An important note about Paypal and your subscription
+An important note about Paypal and Stripe and your subscription

 To keep subscribing to your Supporting Membership at AlternativePhotography.com you do not need to do anything.
-Paypal will automatically draw the fee on the same date next year, but you can cancel any time you wish.
-There will be no notification before the fee is drawn next year, so either make a note of the date you subscribed or change your Paypal settings to receive notification emails.
-Do this:
+PayPal or Stripe will automatically draw the fee on the same date next year, but you can cancel any time you wish.
+There will be no notification from us before the fee is drawn next year (we don’t have an automatic system for this), so either make a note of the date you subscribed or change your PayPal or Stripe settings to receive notification emails.

-To change your subscription you also have to log in to your Paypal account.
-We do not have access to your Paypal account or your credit card details.
+To change or cancel your subscription you log in to your Paypal account.
+We do not have access to your PayPal account or your credit card details.

-Please also note a little odd thing with Paypal… if you change or update your credit card details, your Subscription gets canceled, but no worries, you can renew it easily.
+Please also note a little odd thing with Paypal… if you change or update your credit card details, your Subscription gets cancelled, but no worries, you can renew it easily, we get a notice if this happens and will pass the information on to you.

-We are very grateful that you consider becoming a supporting member and that you enjoy the website!
+We are very grateful that you are considering becoming a supporting member and that you enjoy the website!

 “Alternative Photography is probably the best way to get a brief overview of all the different alternative techniques.
 It’s a pity that I realised so late that I’m able to support this base of knowledge by getting a member.
 But now I am!”